-Over the last couple of months I have actually been consistently working out in a fasted state.
+Over the last couple of months, I have actually been consistently working out in a fast state.
 By the time I finished a workout, I would be starving – especially after intense upper body strength training and HIIT treadmill workouts.
 As soon as I got home, I would require to eat practically immediately afterward and struggled fasting for longer than 13-14 hours at a time.
-Finally I decided to try 16:8 Intermittent fasting experiment and in this article I’ll share with you my intermittent fasting 1 week results.
+Finally, I decided to try the 16:8 Intermittent fasting experiment and in this article, I’ll share with you my intermittent fasting 1-week results.

 Intermittent Fasting: WOW!

 Intermittent Fasting (IF) is very stylish today and has actually completely grabbed my interest; however, in spite of its current surge in popularity, the idea has really been around for several years.
 I keep in mind when I was a kid, my papa used to fast once a week for a whole day (normally on a Wednesday) and I just didn’t comprehend the reasoning.
 I likewise had this preconceived myth and visceral worry in my mind that by working out without consuming, I would lose muscle mass instead of fat.
 I love resistance training so I always had that fear of losing my muscles.
 Therefore, to be frank, I was quite skeptical about fasting for several hours during the day,